TheBodger/MMM-ChartUtilities/README.md

 __Note: some of the principles of SETS in this context have been implemented within the ChartDisplay module and then passed to the charts so as to provide the information the chart requires.
 Hence they are only transitionary and not visible nor storable__

 The concept of the set allows any particular entry to inherit information from its parent.
 This in theory can be any of the 4  data descriptors (Subject, object, Timestamp, value).
-Normally the value will be present along with the timestamp for observational data, for descriptive data any combinations may be presented (i.e. set{subject=coutries population in year, timestamp=year,array of (object=countryname,value=population)
+Normally the value will be present along with the timestamp for observational data, for descriptive data any combinations may be presented (i.e. set{subject=countries population in year, timestamp=year, array of (object=countryname,value=population)

 This enables the creation of the concept of a **combined subject** from one or more individual items for sharing across applications or storing data in more efficient ways when serialised.
 Any set must be capable of being uncombined back into individual items.

 The set is implemented in JSON as an array, with a unique index identifying each set at the same level within the JSON hierarchy.
-The set identifier will be an increasting value starting at 1, however, enhanced sets may have a setid that represents a subject, object value or timestamp.
+The set identifier will be an increasing value starting at 1, however, enhanced sets may have a setid that represents a subject, object value or timestamp.

 #### combined subject and sets